 Patients and Caregivers must first register on the Maryland Cannabis Commission website by providing name, address, date of birth, and uploading an image of a government ID and recent photo.
-MMCC staff will review the application and notify the patient of their unique 25-digit ID registration number.
+A $50 fee is due at the time of registration.
+MMCC staff will review the application and notify the patient of their unique 16-digit Patient ID number.

 Once you receive your patient number (obtained only through the MMCC website), you must obtain a written referral (“written certification”) from a doctor who has registered with the Maryland Medical Cannabis Commission.
 The registered physician will use the assigned patient number to issue an online recommendation for medical cannabis.